Strapontin/The-Incomplete-Repository-of-Decentralized-Finance/src/ERC20/README.md

 This eip describes a standard interface for tokens.
 All tokens in a single eip have the same value : they are fungible tokens.

-Since the EVM has no variable type to handle float numbers, a ‘decimals‘ variable is used to do so.
+Since the EVM has no variable type to handle float numbers, a [`decimals`](./ERC20.sol#L43) variable is used to do so.

 ## Creating and Destroying tokens